Natural Remedies for the Common Cough

 Low humidity causes dry nasal passages which are more susceptible to cold viruses.
 Add 2 Tbs. thyme, 1 Tbs. of rosemary, 1 Tbs. of peppermint, 1 tsp. of eucalyptus leaves to one liter of boiling water.
 Remove the pot from the stove.
 Hold your face 6-12 inches over the steaming water.
 Drape your head with a towel while breathing in the vapor.

-Eucalyptus loosens phlegm and possesses antimicrobial properties.
-Its cineole controls airway mucus hypersecretion and can even inhibit certain pro-inflammatory compounds in asthma.
+Eucalyptus loosens phlegm, possesses antimicrobial properties, and is effective against several influenza viruses.1 Its cineole controls airway mucus hypersecretion and can even inhibit certain pro-inflammatory compounds in asthma.
 It is easily absorbed by the respiratory tract.
 The menthol in peppermint is a decongestant and good expectorant.
+Peppermint possesses significant anti-viral activity in fighting Influenza A.2 Early studies that inhaling steam with chamomile extract has been helpful in common cold symptoms.3

 Herbs Teas that Help Coughing